Harald-U/iot-nodejs/documents/3-APP.md

     ```
     $ cp template.config.json config.json
    ```
-   Edit config.json and add the info from the Device Credentials of the IoT Platform (leave the quotes "" around the values!)
+   Edit config.json and add the info from the Device Credentials of the IoT Platform (JSON, leave the quotes "" around the values!)
    * Org
    * Device Type
    * Device ID